Projection Gallery

 Cropped Ginzburg VIII

-Author: Bernhard Jenny, Institute of Cartography, ETH Zurich Email
+Author: Bernhard Jenny, Oregon State University Email

 Read the article Graphical design of world map projections for more information about the Cropped Ginzburg VIII projection.